-A rich set of connectors are included, to easily integrate with over most common systems and applications and to manage credentials including passwords, challenge/response profiles, biometric samples, OTP devices, PKI certificates and smart cards.
+A rich set of connectors are included, to easily integrate with most common systems and applications and to manage credentials including passwords, challenge/response profiles, biometric samples, OTP devices, PKI certificates and smart cards.

 The Hitachi ID Management Suite is designed as identity management and access governance middleware, in the sense that it presents a uniform user interface and a consolidated set of business processes to manage user objects, identity attributes, security rights and credentials across multiple systems and platforms.
 This is illustrated in Figure [link].

 Hitachi ID Management Suite Overview: Identity Middleware (2)

 The Hitachi ID Management Suite includes several functional identity management and access governance modules: